What to Do If You Have Ignition Cylinder Problems

 Symptom 3: Your Car Stalls Unexpectedly When You’re Driving

 This symptom has the potential to be dangerous depending on where it occurs.
 Your car fires up fine and you drive around for the most part unimpeded—until suddenly at a stop light your engine just stalls.
 This is another potential sign of a problem with the wiring, as it indicates that the connection is being lost during operation.
-If your vehicle stalls more than once in a short period, it’s important to call a professional locksmith, such as Locksmith Pro Griffin, for advice before it occurs in a dangerous situation.
+If your vehicle stalls more than once in a short period, it’s important to call a locksmith for advice before it occurs in a dangerous situation.

 Symptom 4: Your Key Gets Stuck

 If your key gets stuck when you shut the vehicle off, it’s possible there’s an issue with the steering column.
 Sometimes turning the wheel back and forth can kick the column loose, freeing the key.
 There may also be debris or dirt inside of the keyhole that is causing it to stick.
-The best advice if you are experiencing a stuck key, especially if you can’t get it free?
-Call a local locksmith for assistance.
+If you are experiencing a stuck key, especially if you can’t get it free?
+Call a locksmith for assistance.

 Symptom 5: Your Key Won’t Go Into the Keyhole

 In this situation, your key won’t go into the keyhole at all.
 Usually this is caused by some kind of physical obstruction.
 Inspect your key first to assess whether there is any damage to the teeth or the body of the key.
 If so, that necessitates a locksmith replace the key.
 There may also be damage to the ignition cylinder itself, which may or may not be visible from the outside.
 This is often the case if you’ve experienced an attempted car theft.
-In this case, a professional locksmith inspection is your best bet.
+In this case, an inspection by a locksmith is a good choice.